Frequently Asked Questions

 Why are 2 abstracts required?

-The short abstract is for publication in the printed EPA program.
+The short abstract is for publication in the pdf online version of the program and it appears in the mobile app.
 The long abstract is used by the EPA Program Committee to make the decisions as to which proposals are accepted.

 What are the word limits on the long and short abstracts?